ostdotcom/ost-sdk-php/README.md

 key by the recovery owner key for the user, via the DelayedRecoveryModule, which is deployed at the time of the creation of the user's initial wallet.

-To fetch the recoveryOwner address for a particular user, services provided in the Recovery Owners Module are used.
+To fetch the recovery owner address for a particular user, use services provided in the Users module.
+To fetch that recovery owner's information, then services provided in the Recovery Owners Module are used.

 ```php
 $recoveryOwnersService = $ostObj->services->recoveryOwners;